CrashPlan-Labs/crashplanCLI/docs/userguides/gettingstarted.md

 ## Installation

-You can install the crashplan CLI from PyPI, from source, or from distribution.
+You can install the CrashPlan CLI from PyPI, from source, or from distribution.

 ### From PyPI